lklok66/ice/cpp/install/vc71/doc/README.txt

 The PHP documentation describes how to configure the Apache servers for PHP5, but a summary of the steps are provided below.
-These instructions assume that you have extracted the PHP5 binary distribution into the directory C:\PHP and that Ice is installed in C:\Ice.
+These instructions assume that you have extracted the PHP5 binary distribution into the directory C:\PHP5 and that Ice is installed in C:\Ice.
 If you have chosen different directories, you will need to make the appropriate changes in the instructions.

 Apache1 only: